 1. URP 603 – Capstone Studio

 Most students participate in the capstone studio, a client-based, collaborative planning experience that mirrors real-world practice.
-Each capstone course is limited in size to 9-12 students, co-taught by an urban and regional planning faculty member and an urban planning practitioner.
+Each capstone course is limited in size to 9-12 students.
 Each capstone is unique, focused on the needs of a community partner or client.
 The key goals of the capstone are to provide:

 - Students with an active learning experience that addresses timely and real-world planning problems, requires engaging with actual clients, and mimics professional work experiences yet still conducted under the tutelage of instructors as a learning experience.

 - Local governments and nongovernmental community development groups assistance that will tangibly advance the group's mission or address a pressing planning problem that speaks to issues of social justice and sustainability.
 Instructors give preference to groups that lack the staff or other resources necessary to undertake such planning projects on their own but that have sufficient capacity to work with students and move forward with the planning reports and recommendations produced.